 home

-How to compare how similarly programs compute their outputs.
+In which to compare how similarly programs compute their outputs, naïvely and less naïvely.

 Logical Correlation